Rudraksha: Rudraksha tree

 Of the 300 species of Elaeocarpus, 35 are found in India.
-The principal species of this genus is Elaeocarpus ganitrus, which has the common name of "rudraksha tree", and is found from the Gangetic plain in the foothills of the Himalayas to Nepal, South and Southeast Asia, parts of Australia, Guam, and Hawaii.
+The principal species of this genus is Elaeocarpus ganitrus, which has the common name of "rudraksha tree", and is found from the Indo-Gangetic Plain in the foothills of the Himalayas to Nepal, South and Southeast Asia, parts of Australia, Guam, and Hawaii.

 Elaeocarpus ganitrus trees grow to 60–80 feet.
 They are evergreen trees which grow quickly, and as they mature their roots form buttresses, rising up near the trunk and radiating out along the surface of the ground.